-Are you a victim of a sexual assault who wants to apply to the SAVE Fund for free medical care?
+Are you a victim of a sexual assault or strangulation who wants to apply to the SAVE Fund for free medical care?
 Visit the SAVE Fund page in the CVSSD Services section. »

 Maximum Benefits for SAVE Fund Services

 Beginning July 1, 2019, Maximum Benefits per OAR 137-084-0020 (1) and (2):

 - $475.00 – Complete medical examination using SAFE Kit, no more than 120 hours after assault

 - $215.00 – Partial medical examination without SAFE Kit, no more than 168 hours after assault

 - $125.00 – Sexually Transmitted Disease prophylaxis dispensed

 - $70.00 – Emergency contraception dispensed (including pregnancy test)

 - $95.00 – Examination conducted by SANE (certified through the Oregon Sexual Assault Task Force or the International Association of Forensic Nurses)